 D.1.1.
-Cash and Cash Equivalents
+CASH AND CASH EQUIVALENTS

 As at the valuation date, the Group's consolidated total assets mainly consisted of cash and cash equivalents held primarily with highly rated financial institutions.
 Cash and cash equivalents comprise cash balances and call deposits with original maturities of three months or less or deposits which can be called within a three-month span.
-As at 31 December 2020, cash and cash equivalents, which are carried in the statement of financial position at face value, amounted to €108,708,778.
+As at 31 December 2021, cash and cash equivalents, which are carried in the statement of financial position at face value, amounted to € 101,441,757 under IFRS.